fatshotty/mysql_node_orm/Readme.md

 ## Todo

-What i'm going to add:
+What i'm going to do:

 * has_many_through relations
 * has_many dependent destroy
-* BUG: it doesn't delete the `has_many` relations while deleting a 'belongs_to' Model.
-But I'm still working on it.
+* DataType conversion

 * More documentation is coming... ;)

 ## Done
+* Delete model and its `dependencies`
 * Implement events
 * Fields validation